• Home

 In this set, friendship skills worksheets will help students to read about what a good friend is and then sort character traits on a good friend/not a good friend mat.
 (This can be a great center activity too.)

 There are mini posters (and black and white versions too to save ink) on what a good friend looks like and sounds like.
-All too often, kids learn the “facts” but can’t recognize it to see it on the playground, in the classroom, or in the community/neighborhood.
+All too often, kids learn the “facts” about friendship but can’t recognize them and see them on the playground, in the classroom, or in the community/neighborhood.

 • Shelley The Write Stuff Teaching